 A few years ago, a client presented us with a concern that he had a radiant heated driveway and was told it would be more expensive to replace the radiant heating components in the driveway than the driveway itself, that was spalling.
 We began researching an alternative to replacement.
 We contacted over 90 vendors, suppliers of abrasives, grinding equipment manufacturers and concrete contractors and was told that tear out was the only solution.

 We then discovered a company out of Canada that was using horizontal concrete cutting machines to remove the initial surface that was spalling, staining the concrete and sealing.
 We bought one of these 75 machines in the world, purchased the most aggressive diamond cutters and set out to see if we could remove the bad concrete and make something look good.
 Wow, were we shocked!
 The machine and the cutters selected made the most beautiful driveway.
-With several passes, we removed the entire spalling surface, the stone in the concrete were exposed and the stain modeled throughout the finish.
+With several passes, we removed the entire spalling surface, the stone in the concrete was exposed and the stain modeled throughout the finish.
 Impressive!

 This article was produced, to provide you with information about what is possible as an alternative to concrete replacement.
-This article was written by Daniel Yalacki, contractor/architect here in Denver with over 40 years of experience in the concrete industry, manufacturing, research and development of industrial products and services since 1978.
+This article was written by Daniel Yalacki, contractor/architect here in Denver with over 40 years of experience in the concrete industry, manufacturing, research, and development of industrial products and services since 1978.